Catherine Harmer

-Catherine Jane Harmer (born 23 April 1973) is a British cognitive neuroscientist and Professor of Cognitive Neuroscience at the University of Oxford Department of Psychiatry.
+Catherine Jane Harmer is a British cognitive neuroscientist and Professor of Cognitive Neuroscience at the University of Oxford Department of Psychiatry.
 She is known for her work on the neuropsychopharmacology of emotion and depression, particularly in identifying how antidepressant medications affect emotional processing before changes in mood become evident.
 She is a Fellow of the Academy of Medical Sciences, Director of the Oxford Psychopharmacology and Emotion Research Laboratory (PERL) and Associate Head of Department of Psychiatry University of Oxford.